bodo-ai/Bodo/tutorial/README.md

 `jupyter notebook`

-The main HPAT tutorial is in the notebook `bodo.ipynb`.
+The main Bodo tutorial is in the notebook `bodo.ipynb`.
 An example of an advanced analytics code is provided in `intraday_mean.py`.
-A more complete notebook about using daal4py with HPAT can be found in `	daal4py_data_science.ipynb`.
+A more complete notebook about using daal4py with Bodo can be found in `	daal4py_data_science.ipynb`.